Registries

 CARRA Registry

-In a collaboration with CARRA Inc., DCRI is the clinical and data coordinating center for the CARRA Registry.
+In a collaboration with CARRA Inc., the DCRI is the clinical and data coordinating center for the CARRA Registry.
 The CARRA Registry is the largest ongoing, observational registry in North America that collects clinical and patient-reported information about children and young adults with pediatric-onset rheumatic diseases.
 The CARRA Registry also serves as a biosample repository for select translational studies that leverage data collected through the Registry.

 The goal of the CARRA Registry is to understand the long-term outcomes and the long- and short-term safety and effectiveness of the medications used to treat pediatric rheumatic diseases.
 Additionally, the Registry aims to make it possible for all affected children and families to have the opportunity to participate in meaningful and high-quality clinical and translational research.